We put both aluminium and carbon sets to the test

 The standard method of attaching a chainring is to mount it to a spider, which is either part of the crank or bolted on.
 Direct-mount means eliminating the spider and bolting the ring directly to the crank arm, saving around 80g.
 The downside is once the ring wears out the whole thing needs replacing.
 And direct-mount chainrings do cost more.

-A crankset, especially one with a single ring, is one of the few components on a bike that you can fit without having to worry about compatibility.
-All of the cranksets in this test will function perfectly well with nine, 10 or 11-speed drivetrains from either Shimano or SRAM.
+A crankset, especially one with a single ring, is one of the few components on a bike that you can fit without having to worry too much about compatibility.